Heading into London with a toddler? We’ve got you covered.

 Bach to Baby has become a phenomenon across the south of England and is a great way to introduce your babies and toddlers to music culture.

 Classical musicians bring the best of the world’s compositions to your kids’ ears in a friendly and accessible way, themed on popular children’s stories and songs.
 The concerts are held in venues across London and further afield.
+They even regularly play at Buckingham Palace if you’re after a real treat!

 Take a look at their website for up-to-date concert information and to buy tickets.